-The beautiful Boxer is an affectionate, loyal family dog that has been popular for many years.
+The beautiful boxer is an affectionate, loyal family dog that has been popular for many years.
 Despite its history as a fighting dog, the breed has developed into a gentle, playful companion with no trace of aggression.
 This dog breed typically gets along very well with kids when properly trained.
-It's important to understand that Boxers like to jump up and can forget their size from time to time, so training is a must!
-Though the Boxer can be a goofy clown, the breed may have a serious side when it comes to protecting loved ones.
+However, boxers like to jump up and can forget their size from time to time, so training is a must.
+Though the boxer can be a goofy clown, it has a serious side when it comes to protecting loved ones.

 02 of 10

-The Yorkshire Terrier is a favorite among fans of small dog breeds.
+The Yorkshire terrier is a favorite among fans of small dog breeds.
 Nicknamed the Yorkie, this is the quintessential "purse dog," rarely touching the ground and often seen with a bow in its hair.
-Yet make no mistake, this is not a wimpy dog.
+However, make no mistake: This is not a wimpy dog.
 The Yorkie makes up for its small stature with a huge personality.
 Believe it or not, this breed can be quite the watchdog, vocally alerting you to the goings-on around the house.
-However, at the end of the day, the Yorkie is not here to do a job but to be an affectionate companion.
+At the end of the day, the Yorkie is not a working dog but more of an affectionate companion.

 03 of 10

 The Rottweiler is a loyal and protective companion that sometimes gets a bad rap.
 This large dog may seem intimidating to some, but most Rottweilers are loving and gentle towards their loved ones.
 Training and socialization are the keys to a well-behaved and happy Rottweiler.
 These powerful dogs can be difficult to manage without structure.
-Despite sometimes being labeled a "dangerous dog," people are becoming more aware of the unfair label and can see this dog for the loving and loyal canine it truly is.
-This may be why the Rottweiler has become more popular in recent years.
+Despite sometimes being called a "dangerous breed," this is an unfair label; this dog is a loving and loyal canine which may be why the Rottweiler has become more popular.

 04 of 10